strangerstudios/memberlite-shortcodes/readme.txt

 Some of the shortcodes in this plugin will work with any theme, but we cannot guarantee the appearance will match that of the demo site.

 == Changelog ==

+= 1.3.6 - XXXX-XX-XX =
+* BUG FIX/ENHANCEMENT: Only load some CSS for shortcodes for sites not using Memberlite theme.
+* ENHANCEMENT: Updated to Font Awesome version 5.15.4.
+* ENHANCEMENT: Tested up to WordPress 5.9.

 = 1.3.5 - 2021-03-13 =
 * ENHANCEMENT: Updated to Font Awesome version 5.15.1.